F-Salehi/SparsDT/README.md

 ### Dependencies

-The code relies on autograd for computing the gradient, an scipy for computations.
+The code relies on autograd for computing the gradient, and scipy for computations.